Japanese Food: Why do people eat fugu if it is so dangerous?

-The myth of automatic death sentence come from the fact that many non-certified people prepared it by themselves before Japanese government established the certification system.
+The myth of an automatic death sentence comes from the fact that many non-certified people prepared it by themselves before the Japanese government established the certification system.

-Almost all Japanese never associate eating Fugu to automatic death.
+Almost all Japanese never associate eating Fugu with automatic death.
 Fugu is widely served at restaurants throughout Japan. (again, with no single death in 2012 and 2013.)

-Going to a Fugu restaurant is as casual as going to any other restaurants in Japan.
-Perhaps only in America, many consider it as "lethal" despite it's safety.
+Going to a Fugu restaurant is as casual as going to any other restaurant in Japan.
+Perhaps only in America, do many consider it as "lethal" despite its safety.

-If you want to taste Fugu, there are some restaurants in American that serve the fish.
+If you want to taste Fugu, there are some restaurants in America that serve fish.
 It is either prepared by a certified chef at a restaurant or most likely, already fillet in Japan and air shipped for safe consumption.

 Either way, Fugu is a delicious fish - raw or cooked.
 Thinly sliced sashimi has a sweet flavor and goes well with ponzu sauce.
 My favorite is kara-age (deep-fried).
 Sushi is also good.
-Most popular dish is Fugu Nabe (pot/soup) - a winter favorite in Japan.
+The most popular dish is Fugu Nabe (pot/soup) - a winter favorite in Japan.

 So, if you are curious and find out, I dare you to eat Fugu.
-It's delicious, fun and most of all, safe dining experience!
+It's delicious, fun, and most of all, a safe dining experience!

 Best of all, I guarantee you will live to tell about it.